 Main Flow:

 The content creator provides the ability to check the referral document for the information needed to create the Active/Planned Medications Summary Section.
-At a minimal, the referral document includes the pertinent medication related content.
+At a minimum, the referral document includes the pertinent medication related content.
 This information will be used to populate the Active/Planned Medications Summary Section.
-For example, the Specialist would like to generate an Active/Planned Medications Summary Section with medications that are active (patient is currently taking) and mediations that are planned (patient is to start taking at a future time), as well as applicable indications for each medication.
+For example, the specialist would like to generate an Active/Planned Medications Summary Section with medications that are active (patient is currently taking) and mediations that are planned (patient is to start taking at a future time), as well as applicable indications for each medication.

 Post Conditions: